Manafort case sparks conversation about sentence disparities

 “He’s not a terrorist.
 He’s not an organized criminal,” said Giuliani, who was known for his tough-on-crime approach when he was mayor of New York City.
 “He’s a white-collar criminal.”

-Associated Press writers Matthew Barakat in Alexandria, Virginia, Jonathan Lemire in New York and AP researcher Jennifer Farrar in New York contributed to this report.
+Associated Press writers Errin Haines Whack in Philadelphia, Matthew Barakat in Alexandria, Virginia, Jonathan Lemire in New York and AP researcher Jennifer Farrar in New York contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.